Diary of a Nymphomaniac: Plot

 One day, Sonia realizes that Val left her house without informing her.
 Sonia tracks her down to a small run-down apartment.
-Unemployed and having lost all her savings to pay for Jaime's extravagant lifestyle, a depressed Val attempts to commit suicide by jumping down from her apartment, but eventually decides against it.
+Unemployed and having lost all her savings to pay for Jaime's extravagant lifestyle, a depressed Val contemplates suicide by jumping from her apartment window, but eventually decides against it.
 Desperate for money, Val decides to work as a prostitute in a brothel, where the madam controls all the women working for her.
 Val meets a Brazilian woman, Cindy, who works for the same brothel and they become close.

 Val starts to enjoy her work and soon attracts regular customers, including an Italian named Giovanni, with whom she falls in love.
-When he books her again, Val gets excited, but when she goes to meet him in his hotel suite, he has decided to give her to his friend.
-Pedro, another customer, keeps on telling her that he loves her and wants to marry her, but he tries to control her with his money and wants to have aggressive sex with her.
+Val is excited when he books her again, but when she meets him in his hotel suite, he has decided to give her to his friend.
+Pedro, another customer, keeps on telling her that he loves her and wants to marry her, but he tries to control her with his money and wants to have overly aggressive sex with her.
 Without bothering to collect her money, Val runs away from his hotel suite.
 When she returns to the brothel the following day, Cindy kills herself by jumping out from a window.

 Val starts to re-evaluate her life and soon decides this is not the life she wants.
 She informs the madam that she wants to leave the brothel.
 Though the madam tries to convince her to stay and then abuses her and threatens her, Val is determined and leaves the brothel.

 Val goes to Sonia's house.
 Sonia is happily married to a man, and Val informs her that she has left the brothel.
 Sonia is very happy for Val.
 When Val returns to her apartment, she sees a man living in her apartment building who she noticed peeping on her earlier.
 She asks him if he wants to go to her place.
 He replies that he does not have any money, to which she replies, "That's okay, it's not necessary", indicating that she has resorted to her old way of free-spirited living.